The Best Time to Sell a House by Location and Other Factors

 Worst times to sell

-Just like most cities have the best time to sell a house, many also have a worst time to sell.
-These can be times where many houses are being listed, meaning you’ll have to compete with other sellers for a good sales price.
-They can also be times where buyers aren’t looking as much.
+Just as most cities have the best time to sell a house, many also have the worst time to sell.
+These can be times when many houses are being listed, meaning you’ll have to compete with other sellers for a good sales price.
+They can also be times when buyers aren’t looking as much.
 For some areas, this might be the holiday season when people are more likely to be busy with family or out of town.

-For example, Huerkamp shares that activity in the Twin Cities slows down in the winter due to the frigid Minnesota weather.
-In fact, last January saw a 13.79% decrease in sales prices in Minneapolis.
+For example, Huerkamp shares that activity in the Twin Cities slows down in the winter due to frigid Minnesota weather.
+In fact, last January saw an 11% decrease in sales prices in Minneapolis.

-Nationally, February is the worst time to sell in terms of sale price, and January is the worst month to sell in terms of speed.
+Nationally, January is the worst month to sell both in terms of sale price and speed.
 To find out the best and worst times in your area, use our tool here.

 Time your sale right with a top agent

 Working with a top agent who knows the area can help you implement a timing strategy that will meet your needs.
-An agent can also help you understand the quirks of your town, city, or county, and help you achieve your goals, whether you’re hoping to sell fast or maximize price.
+A realtor can also help you understand the quirks of your town, city, or county and help you achieve your goals, whether you’re hoping to sell fast or maximize price.

 Agents can also help sellers understand what goes into preparing for a home sale, so they’re ready to hit the market at the right time with the house putting its best foot forward.